-- Misconception #3: Sign languages are not as complex as spoken languages. - Wrooooong.
+- Misconception #3: Sign languages are not as complex as spoken languages. - WRONG.
 Sign languages are natural languages with a lexicon and a grammar.
-They have a phonology (yes, that's right), morphology, and syntax.
-They also have the full range of expression of spoken languages, as evidenced by a full range of language artifacts like stories and poems.
+They have a phonology, morphology, and syntax.
+They also have the full range of expressiveness of spoken languages, as evidenced by a full range of language artifacts like stories and poems.